Land trust wants $3M from city to keep Kensington Market building as affordable housing | CBC News

 Now, the developers are selling the building, and the residents want the city to ensure they will not face eviction again.

-Greg Herrington, a tenant who has lived at 54 Kensington Ave. for the past 13 years, said he has lived under the threat of eviction for the past two years.
+Greg Herrington, a tenant who has resided at 54 Kensington Ave. for the past 13 years, said he has lived under the threat of eviction for two years.

 Herrington's rent is far below market value, at $715 a month, and he said he worries he would have no choice but to leave the city if he lost his apartment.
 He calls it a mini-bachelor.